Local service runs mostly on city streets, stopping at every other corner along its route.

 Bus and rail riders may bring car seats aboard, but there are no seat belts to strap the car seat to the bus or rail seat.
 So the caregiver would have to hold the baby or child.
 Before boarding the bus the child must be removed from the stroller and the stroller must be collapsed, folded and placed out of the walk way of the bus.

-Bus pads, sidewalk links, and curb cuts at most of our 9,000 bus stops.
+- Bus pads, sidewalk links, and curb cuts at most of our bus stops

-Lighted “Stop Request” signs inside the bus for riders with hearing
+- Lighted “Stop Request” signs inside the bus for riders with hearing impairments